commschamp/CommsDSL-Specification/fields/list.md

 are mutually exclusive, i.e. cannot be used together.

 #### Element Length Prefix
-Some protocols for its forward / backward compatibility prefix every element with its serialization length.
+Some protocols prefix every element with its serialization length for the forward / backward compatibility of the protocol.
 If there is such need, use **elemLengthPrefix** to specify a field that will prefix every element of the list.
 ```
 <?xml version="1.0" encoding="UTF-8"?>